 grabbed my attention.

 As a novice writer, I enjoyed the process of developing a short story, adding the elements of mystery and suspense that appealed to me as a reader.
 Each new short story helped me to improve my craft.

-After completing my creative writing course, motivation to keep writing came from an unexpected contact with Samuel Singh, a young Guyanese-American Novel to be Published.)
-Samuel introduced my work to Gary Girdhari, the editor publisher of the Guyana Journal.
+After completing my creative writing course, motivation to keep writing came from an unexpected contact with Samuel Singh, a young Guyanese-American Novels to be Published.)
+Samuel introduced my work to Gary Girdhari, the publisher of the Guyana Journal.